SReichelt/slate2/doc/Notation.md

 * Quoted and unquoted identifiers are equivalent if the resulting string contents are equal.

 * Numbers are treated as unquoted identifiers.

-* A notation expression may start with any number of prefixes (as defined above for sections), and section prefixes are implicitly regarded as prefixes for every item within the section.
-Each prefix must be a reference to a single parameter that parameterizes the notation, possibly surrounded by parentheses, which are not considered part of the notation.
-If a notation expression contains at least one prefix (not including prefixes of surrounding sections), the rest of the notation expression
-  * _may_ be surrounded by the same parentheses as prefixes, which are ignored unless omitting them would render the notation expression invalid, and
-  * _must_ be surrounded by parentheses if it contains at least one (top-level) identifier token that follows another token.

 Keywords and strings are not allowed within (the non-ignored parts of) notation expressions, and dots are only allowed as part of mappings.